Corporate Policies - Continuous Disclosure

 9. False Market, market speculation or leaks

-The EGM – Investor Relations, Communications & Research or delegate has responsibility for monitoring media and the market.
-The EGM – Investor Relations, Communications & Research will refer any matters of concern to the Continuous Disclosure Committee which will determine if there is evidence that a false market has been created.
+The EGM – Investor Relations, Communications & Sustainability or delegate has responsibility for monitoring media and the market.
+The EGM – Investor Relations, Communications & Sustainability will refer any matters of concern to the Continuous Disclosure Committee which will determine if there is evidence that a false market has been created.

 The following will be considered in determining the existence of a false market: